-ButiPEARL™, an encapsulated source of butyric acid for livestock and poultry, is manufactured using a proprietary spray freezing process.
+ButiPEARL™, an encapsulated source of butyric acid for swine and poultry, is manufactured using a proprietary spray freezing process.
 MicroPEARLS® spray freezing technology allows for targeted release all along the gastrointestinal (GI) tract, promoting an efficient use of butyric acid in swine and poultry.
 The encapsulation process also greatly reduces the odor typically associated with butyric acid.

 Take a closer look at our proprietary GEM and MicroPEARLS® technologies by watching the following video.

-A fat matrix encapsulates the butyric acid ensuring the MicroPEARL is not digested immediately; it is the delivery system for the active material.
+A fat matrix encapsulates the butyric acid ensuring the MicroPEARL is not digested; it is the delivery system for the active material.
 Particles of butyric acid salt are embedded in the MicroPEARLS matrix during the manufacturing process.
 Particles are released in the presence of an aqueous environment, leaving holes to new, unexposed particles.